 Temporary structures like scaffolding

-Because only one end of a cantilever beam is supported, the other end is free to extend into space, making it special.
+2. Cantilever BeamOne end of a cantilever beam is rigidly supported, while the other remains free, resulting in its characteristic overhanging form .
 Due to its rigid attachment, the fixed end cannot rotate or move in either a vertical or horizontal direction.

 Can handle vertical loads, horizontal loads, and moments.